ost-utechja/UTech_Jamaica_Student_FAQs/records.md

 <details>
 <summary><strong>How do I correct incorrect information on my student identification card?</strong></summary>

-Students should report incorrect information on their identification card to the Admissions Office.
+If information on your student identification card is incorrect, you should report the issue to the Admissions Office.<br><br>

-The Admissions Office will arrange for the information to be corrected and a replacement card to be issued where necessary.
+The Admissions Office will arrange for a corrected replacement through the Safety and Security Department.

 </details>

 ---

 _Last updated: April 2026_
+``